Behavioral Game Theory: Experiments in Strategic Interaction

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

 The standard game theory asks how rational geniuses play games, but ignored until recently how average people with emotions and limited foresight actually play games.
-This course introduces decision-making (mainly laboratory) experiments in economics, and related behavioral theories.
+We will learn how emotions like altruism, jealousy, honesty etc. affect behavior.
+This course introduces decision-making theories and related laboratory experiments in economics.
 We'll learn why and how economists use controlled experiments to learn about economic behavior.
-And we'll see how the experimental results affirm (or differ from) economic theory and/or field data.

-The games we are going to study include the prisoner's dilemma, the beauty contest game, the public goods game, the bargaining experiments, and the auctions games.
-The introduction of game theory will also be covered.
-However, having a mathematic background is not necessary.
-You'll learn theory by playing games.
-At the end of the class, you will have the chance to earn prizes according to your performance in the games.
+The games we are going to study include the prisoner's dilemma, the beauty contest game, the public goods game, the bargaining experiments, and the auction games.
+The introduction of game theory will be covered.
+We will study behavioral theories and conduct experiments in class to see if we can validate these theories with the experimental data.

 This course is mainly for students who are interested in economics, business, political science, and psychology.
 It provides an easy way to learn game theory so students can have a basic understanding in economics.
 Also, it provides a thorough introduction to experimental economics so students can start to perform their own research in this field.